merkede/podcast-website/content/certifications/test/index.md

 ### Azure AI Engineer
 ---

-I succesfully put my Azure skills to the test and passed the Data Scientist Associate exam on Dec 2022.
+I succesfully put my Azure skills to the test and passed the Azure AI Associate exam on Dec 2022.